Sorayal/C-/README.md

-In this repository you will find some of my codes for C#.
+In this repository you will find some code snippets.